-- 9.11 The safeguarding of the student will always be the centre of priority, regardless of whether a prohibited item is found.
-The pupil should have an opportunity to express their views regarding the search. - 9.12 If a prohibited item is found the School will: - Consider it a safeguarding matter as well as a police matter, and - Involve relevant staff such as the DSL and treat the pupil as potentially vulnerable - 9.13 If a prohibited item is not found:
+9.11 The safeguarding of the student will always be the centre of priority, regardless of whether a prohibited item is found.
+The pupil should have an opportunity to express their views regarding the search.

+9.12 If a prohibited item is found the School will:

+- consider it a safeguarding matter as well as a police matter, and - involve relevant staff such as the DSL and treat the pupil as potentially vulnerable

+9.13 If a prohibited item is not found:

-- A safeguarding approach will be taken to supporting the pupil to cope with the experience of being searched, and - The School will consider the wider safeguarding issues that may have informed the.
+• a safeguarding approach will be taken to supporting the pupil to cope with the experience of being searched, and

+• the School will consider the wider safeguarding issues that may have informed them of the need to search the student.